entur/gha-security/README-code-scan.md

 Code vulnerability scans of Java and Kotlin are done by running autobuild, which runs any identified build systems, like Gradle.

-If the project is using the [gradle/actions/setup-gradle](https://github.com/gradle/actions/?tab=readme-ov-file#the-setup-gradle-action) action, you can set code scanning to utlize any available cache from the 'main' branch.
-This potentially speeds up build by acoiding to build or retrieve any dependencies.
+If the project uses the [gradle/actions/setup-gradle](https://github.com/gradle/actions/?tab=readme-ov-file#the-setup-gradle-action) action, you can set code scanning to utilize any available cache from the 'main' branch.
+This potentially speeds up code analysis jobs.

 **Caching is deactivated by default.**